elys-network/elys/x/burner/spec/02_state.md

 A `History` defines several variables:

-1. `timestamp` keeps the time the event occured
+1. `timestamp` keeps the time the event occurred
 2. `denom` keeps the token denom used
 3. `amount` keeps the amount of tokens burnt